developer-zebra/developer-zebra-site/src/emmtk/2-0/guide/oemdev/index.md

 Note that due to variations in keyboard size and layout, not all keyboard states are supported on all Zebra Android devices or on all keyboards possible on any given Zebra Android device.
 Some or all of the following values might be supported:

 * ***Base***- the Base Mapping table is selected.
-The Base Mapping table defines the behavior that is performed for a physical key when it is pressed while no special keyboard state is active.
+The Base Mapping table defines the behavior performed for a physical key when it is pressed while no special keyboard state is active.

 * ***Blue***- the Blue Mapping table is selected.
-The Blue Mapping table defines the behavior that is performed for a physical key when it is pressed in conditions where the Blue key has been used to activate the Blue keyboard state.
+The Blue Mapping table defines the behavior performed for a physical key when it is pressed in conditions where the Blue key has been used to activate the Blue keyboard state.

 * ***Orange***- the Orange Mapping table is selected.
-The Orange Mapping table defines the behavior that is performed for a physical key when it is pressed in conditions where the Orange key has been used to activate the Orange keyboard state.
+The Orange Mapping table defines the behavior performed for a physical key when it is pressed in conditions where the Orange key has been used to activate the Orange keyboard state.

 * ***Grey***- the Grey Mapping table is selected.
-The Grey Mapping table defines the behavior that is performed for a physical key when it is pressed in conditions where the Grey key has been used to activate the Grey keyboard state.
+The Grey Mapping table defines the behavior performed for a physical key when it is pressed in conditions where the Grey key has been used to activate the Grey keyboard state.

 * ***Shift***- the Shift Mapping table is selected.
-The Shift Mapping table defines the behavior that is performed for a physical key when it is pressed in conditions where the Shift key has been used to activate the Shift keyboard state.
+The Shift Mapping table defines the behavior performed for a physical key when it is pressed in conditions where the Shift key has been used to activate the Shift keyboard state.

 * ***Control***- the Control Mapping table is selected.
-The Control Mapping table defines the behavior that is performed for a physical key when it is pressed in conditions where the Control key has been used to activate the Control keyboard state.
+The Control Mapping table defines the behavior performed for a physical key when it is pressed in conditions where the Control key has been used to activate the Control keyboard state.

 ### Action Add Mapping Behavior Type
-Used to specify the type of behavior that is performed when a specified key is pressed while the keyboard state associated with the specified Mapping table is active.
+Used to specify the type of behavior performed when a specified key is pressed while the keyboard state associated with the specified Mapping table is active.
 The following values are supported:

 * ***Send Key Code***- the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active is to send a specified key code.
 This allows for "classic keyboard remapping" where the behavior of a key is changed to be the behavior of some other key, which might or might not be present on the physical keyboard.
-The additional Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** MUST also be specified to provide the key code that is sent.
+The additional Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Key Code** MUST also be specified to provide the key code sent.

 * ***Send Trigger***- the behavior performed when the specified key is pressed while the keyboard state associated with the specified Mapping table is active is to send a trigger signal.
 Trigger signals might be used to initiate various activities, such as barcode scanning, RFID reading, push to talk, etc. The additional Managed Configuration **Key Mapping Configuration - Action Add Mapping Behavior Type Send Trigger** MUST also be specified to select which trigger signal is sent.